Content Marketing 101: Everything You Need to Know to Get Started with a Content Marketing Campaign

 • Post regularly.
 People aren't going to follow your brand or subscribe to your page unless you're posting new content on a regular basis.

 • Respond.
-Alright, remember the “social” in social media.
-If you want people to stick around, you need to show them that you’re listening as well as talking.
-When someone reaches out to you, or mentions your post, or asks you a question, respond quickly and be personal about it.
+All right, remember the "social" in social media.
+If you want people to stick around, you need to show them that you're listening as well as talking.
+When someone reaches out to you, or mentions you in social media posts, or asks you a question, respond quickly and be personal about it.
 Show that you really are a person behind the brand.

 • Engage.
 If you want new readers, you need to find them and get in front of them.
 That means being a part of more external conversations, and quite possibly, reaching out to new individuals you think might be interested in your material (at least at first).